Disagreements about parentage

 When a child maintenance amount has already been worked out, the person named as the parent has to pay until they can provide evidence they’re not the parent.

-When the amount hasn’t been worked out, the service managing the case won’t work it out or ask for payment until the disagreement has been sorted out.
+When the amount has not been worked out, the service managing the case will not work it out or ask for payment until the disagreement has been sorted out.

 If the person is found to be the parent, the amount of child maintenance they have to pay will be back-dated.